LyricFinancial/integration-guides/documentation/docs/03_Lyric_Snippet/Lyric_Snippet_Sync.md

     document.addEventListener('confirmationComplete', eventHandler);

-**5) Once the Lyric API has been successfully called, call advanceRequestComplete function passing the ACCESS_TOKEN that was returned in the header of the Lyric /clients API call.**
+**5) Once the Lyric API has been successfully called, call advanceRequestComplete function passing the access-token that was returned in the header of the Lyric /clients API call.**

     lyric.advanceRequestComplete(accessToken);